WHAT IS THE ‘HEALING’ METHOD THAT YOU PRACTICE?

 - Heart connection – re-integration between the head and heart awareneness (and the masculine and feminine aspects), thereby ‘bridging’ the higher cognitive functioning and pure instinct, and developing the intuition.

 - Healing specific traumas from one’s own lifetime

 - Healing the wider ‘patterns’ of ancestral trauma

-- Shifting one’s state from limited awareness (caused by trauma) to ‘peak’ and ‘resource’ states of awareness (the result of healing trauma, and ‘bridging’ one’s own awareness with ancient ancestral awareness.
+- Shifting one’s state (of awareness) from limited awareness (caused by trauma) to ‘peak’ and ‘resource’ states of awareness (‘bridging’ one’s own awareness with ancient ancestral awareness.

 WHAT IS HEALING?

 Healing is an entirely natural process.
 In the same way that the body automatically, spontaneously, and effortlessly heals itself, so too do we heal on the emotional, psychological, and spiritual levels – as long as there is nothing ‘blocking’ that process.
 The job of the ‘healer’ is therefore to remove the blockage.
 That’s what I and my students do.
 The real healing comes from within the client.
 (See this article for more: 3 Steps to Profound Healing)

 One more thing I’ll add: to me, healing, personal development, and spirituality are almost the same thing.
 One without the others is no good.
 We need healing to develop our true selves, without which there is no real spirituality.